apollomat/TechInterview/12 - Java Questions.md

 An interface is entirely virtual, where as an abstract method can have some shared code.
 Example: In you don’t have any common code between rectangle and circle then go with interface.

+interface: To implement a contract by multiple unrelated objects (car can be sold, so can a pencil)

+abstract class: To implement the same or different behaviour among multiple related objects (customer type -- gold, silver, platinum, make getName an abstract method)

 ## Final keyword